 The Gut-Skin Axis: Could FODMAPs Be Behind Your Eczema or Rosacea?

-You're not making that up.
-There's a growing body of work on the "gut-skin axis," the idea that what happens in your digestive tract shows up on your face.
-But the evidence is uneven across conditions.
+The gut-skin axis is a working theory that the microbial and immune activity in your digestive tract influences inflammatory skin conditions like rosacea, eczema, and acne.
+The evidence is uneven across conditions.
 Some links are fairly well established, others are loose correlations, and almost none of it specifically tests FODMAPs as the lever.

-This post walks through what we know, what we don't, and when a low-FODMAP trial might be worth running alongside dermatology care, not instead of it.
+This post walks through what we know, what we don't, and when a low-FODMAP trial might be worth running alongside dermatology care rather than as a replacement for it.

 The short version